umd-lib/solr-plant-patents/README.md

   regarding the scans.

 * [Patents Metadata Update](docs/procedures/Patents_Metadata_Update.md) -
-  Updates the "data.csv" file with the Plant Patents metadata provied by STEM.
+  Updates the "data.csv" file with the Plant Patents metadata provided by STEM.

 ## data.csv File

-The "data.csv" file contains both "publishable" and "work-in-progess" records derived from the Plant Patents metadata provided by STEM.
+The "data.csv" file contains both "publishable" and "work-in-progress" records derived from the Plant Patents metadata provided by STEM.

 As part of the Docker build, the "work-in-progress" records will be filtered